Faversham: Governance

 A charter was granted to the Mayor, Jurats and Freemen of the Town of Faversham in 1546, and regranted in 1685; the town council was established under the Municipal Corporations Act 1835.

-The parliamentary constituency of Faversham was created for the 1885 general election and replaced by the new constituencies of Sittingbourne and Sheppey and Faversham and Mid Kent at the 1997 general election.
-The town has been represented by a Member of Parliament from the Conservative Party other than between 1945 and 1970.
-Since 2015 the constituency's MP has been a Conservative, Helen Whately.
+The parliamentary constituency of Faversham was created for the 1885 general election; it was replaced by the new constituencies of Sittingbourne and Sheppey, and Faversham and Mid Kent at the 1997 general election.
+The town has been represented by a MP from the Conservative Party other than between 1945 and 1970.
+Since 2015, the constituency's MP has been the Conservative Helen Whately.

-Faversham is within the Swale local government district.
-The town contains the four electoral wards of Abbey, Davington Priory, St Ann's and Watling.
+The town lies within the Swale local government district, containing four electoral wards: Abbey, Davington Priory, St Ann's and Watling.

 Faversham was a large ancient parish, which included rural areas and surrounding villages.
-It became a civil parish in 1866, but in 1894 it was divided into Faversham Within and Faversham Without.
-In 1935 the civil parish of Faversham was recreated, and absorbed the civil parishes of Faversham Within, Davington, Preston Within, North Preston Without and South Preston Without, and parts of the civil parishes of Faversham Without, Luddenham and Ospringe (including the village of Ospringe).
+It became a civil parish in 1866, but it was divided into Faversham Within and Faversham Without in 1894.
+In 1935, the civil parish of Faversham was recreated, and absorbed the civil parishes of Faversham Within, Davington, Preston Within, North Preston Without and South Preston Without, and parts of the civil parishes of Faversham Without, Luddenham and Ospringe.

 The arms of Faversham Town Council, which holds its meetings at Faversham Guildhall, are based on the Royal Arms of England, alluding to the town's regal history.

 Geography

-Faversham is roughly equidistant between Sittingbourne and Canterbury.
-It lies 48 mi south east of London, 18 mi east of Maidstone, and 14 mi north from Ashford.
+The town lies roughly equidistant between Sittingbourne and Canterbury.
+It lies 48 mi south-east of London, 18 mi east of Maidstone and 14 mi north from Ashford.
 Nearby villages include Oare across Oare Creek to the north, Luddenham, Mockbeggar and Ospringe.

 Geographically, Faversham sits at a boundary between marshland to the north and a mixture of brick earth, gravel and chalk to the south which leads into the North Downs.
 Faversham Creek connects the town to the Swale that separates mainland Kent from the Isle of Sheppey.
 The surrounding area is part of the South Swale Nature Reserve, popular with wildfowl and wading birds.
 The South Swale Nature Reserve is managed by the Environment Agency and Natural England The coastline around Faversham is a by-product of the changes to sea level around Britain since the end of the last ice age.
 During Roman Britain and into the first millennium, the Faversham coast was a large estuary with Oare and Graveney being peninsulas.
 Land reclamation during the Middle Ages, which closed the River Wantsum and connected the Isle of Thanet to mainland Kent, resulted in less tidal waters reaching Faversham.
 This led to the gradual silting up of estuaries; Faversham Creek and its tributaries have been reduced from 1378 acre to 43 acre.
 To stop the creek silting up completely and making navigation impossible, a number of sluices have been installed since the 16th century.